ironArray/Caterva2/README.md

 ## What is it?

-Caterva2 is a distributed system written in Python meant for sharing [Blosc2][] datasets among different hosts by using a [publish–subscribe][] messaging pattern.
+Caterva2 is a distributed system written in Python meant for sharing [Blosc2][] datasets (either native or converted on-the-fly from HDF5) among different hosts by using a [publish–subscribe][] messaging pattern.
 Here, publishers categorize datasets into root groups that are announced to the broker and propagated to subscribers.
 Also, every subscriber exposes a REST interface that allows clients to access the datasets.

 ![Figure: Caterva2 publish-subscribe](./doc/_static/Caterva2-PubSub.png)